 As a motivating example, consider a rat navigating towards a cheese in a cluttered environment (Figure~\ref{fig: maze}).
 Upon first visit to the goal state, multiple imaginative retracing trajectories can be randomly simulated.
 By constraining the \textit{temporal cycle-consistency} of the retracing transitions, the rat quickly builds a state representation that accurately preserves the transitions in the area around the actual forward trajectory taken by the rat.
-Moreover, all retracing simulations pass through the two ``doors", allowing the rat to quickly identify the key bottleneck states that are essential for successful navigation towards the goal, hence facilitating stronger transferability across environments (Section~\ref{sec: zero_shot_transfer}).
-We conjecture that such imaginative retracing could be physiologically implemented as the reversed hippocampal ``replay" that has been observed in both rodents and humans~\citep{Foster2006ReverseRO, Mattar2018PrioritizedMA} (see Section~\ref{sec: conclusion} for further discussion).
+Moreover, all retracing simulations pass through the two ``doors", allowing the rat to quickly identify the key bottleneck states that are essential for successful navigation towards the goal and generalisation to other task topologies (Section~\ref{sec: zero_shot_transfer}).
+We conjecture that such imaginative retracing could be neurally implemented by the reversed hippocampal ``replay" that has been observed in both rodents and humans~\citep{Foster2006ReverseRO, penny2013forward, liu2021experience} (see Section~\ref{sec: conclusion} for further discussion).

+One problem that hinders the successful application of ``learning via retracing" is that reversibility might not be preserved across all valid transitions, i.e., there exists transitions such that $s \rightarrow s'$ for some action $a$, but no action $a'$ such that $s'\rightarrow s$ (Figure~\ref{fig:dm_control}).
+Under these situations, naively enforcing the similarity between the representations of $s$ and $\check{s}$ (the retraced state given $s'$ and $a$, see Section~\ref{sec: method}) leads to a suboptimal representation space, potentially hindering RL training.
+Hence in order to maximally preserve the advantages brought by ``learning via retracing", it is essential to identify ``irreversible" transitions and rule them out from representation learning via retracing.
+To this end, we propose a novel dynamically regulated approach for identifying such ``irreversible" states, which we term adaptive truncation (Section~\ref{sec: truncation}).

-We propose \textit{Cycle-Consistency World Model} (\textit{CCWM}), a self-supervised instantiation of ``learning via retracing", for joint representation learning and generative model learning under the model-based RL settings.
+``Learning via retracing" can be integrated into any representation learning method that utilises a transition model, under both the model-free and model-based RL frameworks.
+Here we propose \textit{Cycle-Consistency World Model} (\textit{CCWM}), a self-supervised instantiation of ``learning via retracing", for joint representation learning and generative model learning under the model-based RL setting.